helidon-io/helidon/docs/mp/metrics/micrometer.md

 ## Overview

 > [!NOTE]
 > Micrometer integration is deprecated beginning in Helidon 4.1 and is planned for removal in a future major release.
-Please use the [Helidon MicroProfile Metrics API implementation and annotations](../../mp/metrics/metrics.md).
+Please use the [Helidon MicroProfile Metrics API implementation and annotations][helidon-microprofile-metrics-api-implementation-and-annotations].

 Helidon MP simplifies how you can use Micrometer for application-specific metrics: